 The legal word is complex, and personal injury law is no exception.
-Navigating your rights after a serious accident is daunting without an experienced California personal injury lawyer to guide the way.
+Navigating your rights after a serious accident is daunting without an experienced Costa Mesa personal injury lawyer to guide the way.
 Unfortunately, many injury victims labor under the misconception that they can’t afford an attorney.

 The question of payment is just one of the many personal injury FAQs that we field from prospective clients.
 In this article, we’ll address and answer several other frequently asked questions so that you can feel more confident in your knowledge of personal injury law and your rights as an injury victim.

 Need help now?
 If you’ve suffered serious injuries in an accident caused by someone else, you may be eligible to receive compensation—but you need to act fast.
 Contact us online to schedule a free consultation with one of our personal injury specialists today.

 What Is a Personal Injury Claim in California?

 In California, a personal injury claim is a lawsuit in which the injured party (the plaintiff) files a claim against the party who caused their injuries (the defendant).
 The purpose of this type of lawsuit is to help the injury victim secure a settlement from the at-fault party, which is meant to compensate them for the harm they’ve suffered.

 In California, the majority of personal injury cases—including car accidents, slip-and-fall cases, product liability claims and more—must be filed within two years of when the accident occurred.
 However, there are exceptions.
 The statute of limitations may be delayed if the injury victim was a minor at the time of the accident or if their injuries weren’t readily apparent.
 Similarly, the time limit may also be shortened when someone brings a claim against a government entity.